Why Consider a Caribbean Timeshare?

 and it could prove costly--to make such a large investment when drinking.
 You wouldn't buy a car when under the influence, would you?

 To save some money and also avoid high-pressure sales tactics, investigate the timeshare resale a direct buy.
 This is

 That’s right—a timeshare is a poor real estate investment since it’s worth less over time.
 The main reason for buying a timeshare is to control your vacation costs, which are only going one way: Up.

 So if it makes sense for you, go ahead and purchase that timeshare in the Caribbean.
-You won’t be obligated to return to the same island every year but will have the ability to island-hop and realize the amazing variety of cultures, cuisine and scenery
+You won’t be obligated to return to the same island every year but will have the ability to island-hop and realize the region's variety of beaches, cultures, cuisine and scenery.

 See which islands offer timeshare vacations